apache/trafficserver/doc/admin-guide/logging/understanding.en.rst

 System log files record system information, including messages about the state of |TS| and any errors or warnings it produces.
-This kind of information might include a note that event log files were rolled, a warning that cluster communication timed out, or an error indicating that |TS| was restarted.
-If
+This kind of information might include a note that event log files were rolled or an error indicating that |TS|
-|TS| is failing to start properly on your system(s), this is the first place
-you'll want to look for possible hints as to the cause.
+was restarted.
+If |TS| is failing to start properly on your system(s), this is the first place you'll want to look for possible hints as to the cause.

 All system information messages are logged with the system-wide logging facility :manpage:`syslog` under the daemon facility.
 The